Not a Member?

 Because of its structural similarity to vitamin K, it has been suggested that CoQ10 may have procoagulant activity and interfere with warfarin.
 The available clinical trial evidence does not support such a concern.

-While there are reports of individual case studies showing an interaction of CoQ10 and warfarin24,25, other case studies involving highly monitored patients on warfarin specifically noted no interactions with CoQ10.13 A well-controlled, double-blind, placebo-controlled study designed to assess the effect of CoQ10 on warfarin also showed no effect.26 A prospective study did show an interaction, though by admission of the authors, the results may have been due to chance given a small population that self-reported the data.27
+While there are reports of individual case studies showing an interaction of CoQ10 and warfarin26,27, other case studies involving highly monitored patients on warfarin specifically noted no interactions with CoQ10.13 A randomized, double-blind, placebo-controlled study designed to assess the effect of CoQ10 on warfarin also showed no effect.28 A prospective study did show an interaction, though by admission of the authors, the results may have been due to chance given a small population that self-reported the data.29

 Until the dynamics of warfarin, vitamin K and CoQ10 are better understood, patients taking these products together should be closely monitored by the prescribing physician.
 Administration of Ubiquinol may be appropriate for many individuals taking coumarin or other blood-thinning medications.
-The addition of any nutrient or even gradual changes in medication dosage levels demands close patient monitoring to ensure maintenance of INR within the acceptable range.
-Emerging pharmacogenomic data indicates that people with certain genotypes may be more susceptible to variables influencing warfarin activity, sensitivity and resistance.28
+The addition of any nutrient or changes to the diet, or even gradual changes in medication dosage levels, demands close patient monitoring to ensure maintenance of INR within the acceptable range.
+Emerging pharmacogenomic data indicates that people with certain genotypes may be more susceptible to variables influencing warfarin activity, sensitivity and resistance.30

 There are no adequate and well-controlled studies in pregnant or lactating women to establish safety.